ekiefl/ekiefl.github.io/_posts/pooltool/2021-03-25-pooltool-start.md

 This may not be perfect, but it's close.
 Yes.

-Being able to recapitulate Florian's shot allows us to answer the following question: what insane levels of spin are required to pull this shot off?
+Being able to recapitulate Florian's shot allows me to answer the following question: what insane levels of spin are required to pull this shot off?
 Well, In RPMs, the initial rotational speed of the cue ball is

 ```python
 In [21]: np.linalg.norm(shot.balls['cue'].rvw[2])/np.pi*60
 Out[21]: 4374.123861245154
 ```

 $4400$ RPM.
 That's... that's too much, right?
-Well, the same guy put out [this](https://www.youtube.com/watch?v=UG92u3rClhA) video, in which he measures his RPM for a different shot to be $3180$.
+Well, the same guy put out [this](https://www.youtube.com/watch?v=UG92u3rClhA) video where he purports his RPM for a different shot to be $3180$.
 So I'm certainly in the ball park.
 Maybe he can get up to $4400$ RPM, or maybe my simulated cloth had a higher coefficient of sliding friction, requiring higher RPM.

 Overall, these trajectories have me convinced I'm not screwing anything up royally.